HEIGVD-S3-DAI/fastpaws/README.md

 ```

 You are given a paragraph and your goal is to type it without making any mistakes.
-You win by correctly typing the paragraph.
+You win by being the first player to correctly type the paragraph.

 You cannot win the game if you have typos in your paragraph.
 Make sure to correct all your mistakes.